 After language selection (when you can highlight the "Install Ubuntu Server" entry) you should press "F4" on the keyboard to list the available instalation modes and select "Install a minimal Virtual Machine", now when you "Install Ubuntu Server" the installer will use a special version of the Linux Kernel made to be used in Virtual Machines.

-• At the "Partition Disks" step I select "Guided - Use entire Disk" which will create a 534.8MB partition for Swap and leave the rest for the file system root "/" using EXT4.
+At the "Partition Disks" step I select "Guided - Use entire Disk" which will create a 534.8MB partition for Swap and leave the rest for the file system root "/" using EXT4.
+At the "Software selection" step I leave everything blank to know exactly what packages I need to install when needed.

 Post-Installation: